 La Burger: On the road to Dolores Hildago, just outside of town, is a well-known road-side spot featuring really awesome burgers.
 Fun outside seating with a red, green and white motif.
 The excellent burgers are grilled over mesquite wood.
 Had a perfect lunch with friends.
 Other friends recommend the steaks.
 Carretera San Miguel de Allende – Dolores Hidalgo km.
 7.3.

-La Burger is next to three other restaurants in the same location, which makes it a great spot to visit on a weekend when downtown San Miguel can get crowded.
-These include Bastardo Restaurante & Beer Garden, SMOKED ‘N LOW for barbecue and Cien Fuegos Pizza & Comfort Food.
+La Burger is next to two other restaurants in the same location, which makes it a great spot to visit on a weekend when downtown San Miguel can get crowded.
+These include SMOKED ‘N LOW for barbecue and Restaurante Cien Fuegos Pizza & Comfort Food.

 I now have to try SMOKED ‘N LOW on my next trip.
 My friends really like the barbecue and casual outdoor setting.
 I also liked the look and menu of Cien Fuegos, and will definitely try it as well and report back to you.